Lisbon, Portugal skyline view over Rossio Square.

 Best Lisbon hotels around Avenida da Liberdade

-The One Palácio da Anunciada is a stunning 5-star hotel situated just off the Avenida.
+This stunning 5-star hotel is situated just off the Avenida.
 It has both indoor and outdoor pools, a restaurant, a spa and the most wonderful ceilings!
 The staff are very friendly and helpful.
 Book a room while you can.

 inspira-santa-marta-lisbon